Janneman84/LeakedViewControllerDetector/README.md

 self.present(alert, animated: true)
 ```

+### 6. Hitting breakpoints or using Debug View Hierarchy
+There are some cases where hitting a breakpoint and/or using the view hierarchy debugger in an app may lead to (what appears to be) memory leaks and other weird issues.
+I don't have any reproducable steps yet but if I do I will list them here.
+Please let me know in the Issues section if you know more about this.

 ### Tips are welcome

 Do you know other causes of leaks that aren't listed here?
 Please let me know in the Issues section so I can add them.

+## How do I know what causes my ViewController to leak?
+This package only knows if a leak occurs but it doesn't know _why_: that's up to you to figure out.
+The list above should help you find the culprit.
+If you also get a deinit warning this probably means it has to do with a network call or some animation.
+A good strategy is to keep undressing your ViewController (mainly `ViewDidLoad()`) until the leak stops occuring.
+Or completely undress it first then put everything back piece by piece, or something in the middle (binary search).

+## Why not just use Instruments?
+You can use Xcode's instruments to find memory leaks.
+However these can be complicated to use and only works if you are specifically searching for leaks.
+The advantage of this package is that it always works and you don't have to mind it.
+Also it works when your users are using it so you know when a memory leak occurs in the wild.
+Note that this package only detects leaked ViewControllers and not other objects like the instruments can.
+ViewControllers tend to be the culprit of most leaks though so it's a good start.

 ## Disclaimer
 This package may produce false or positives or false negatives in certain situations.
-It is not guaranteed to catch every memory leak.
+It is not guaranteed to catch every memory leak and it only detects leaked ViewControllers, not other object.
 Please go to the Issues section if you're experiencing trouble.
-This package makes use of method swizzling of the following methods of `UIViewController`: `viewDidLoad()`, `viewDidDisappear()` and `removeFromParent()`.
+This package makes use of method swizzling of the following methods of `UIViewController`: `viewDidAppear()`, `viewDidDisappear()` and `removeFromParent()`.

 ## License